September 12, 2012

 Download

 Directed by Rintaro, this OVA from 1992 has impressively loose, wild animation.
 Yoshinori Kanada did the character designs, as well as some animation.
 It also has some amazing Tatsuyuki Tanaka scenes, which are what made me want to track it down.Unfortunately this thing is ridiculously obscure-- it's never even been released on DVD in Japan, let alone translated into English.
 And obviously the name makes it difficult to look it up online.
-So I couldn't understand most of what was going on in the story, but it was very enjoyable.
+So I couldn't understand most of what was going on in the story, but it was very enjoyable to look at.

 Neo-Tokyo